jokla/CarND-Behavioral-Cloning-P3/writeup.md

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 4.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

-I trained the network using Keras and Tensforflow runnin on a GTX 1080.
+I trained the network using Keras and Tensforflow running on a GTX 1080.

 ## Result video